jasonemiller/jasonemiller.github.io/radio.md

 ## Interest Group Meetings

-Meeting dates for Fall 2024 have not been set.
+The campus amateur radio clubs will meet **at noon on the first Tuesday of every month**.
+Locations tBA, but when in doubt, show up at the Radio Room (Del Norte 3512).

+Watch for additional meetings on Tuesdays at noon or in the radio room.

 ## Radio Room

 Our Radio Room in Del Norte 3512 is alive and kicking.
-We have five transcievers (three dual band UHF/VHF, one HF/UHF/VHF, all Yaesu made; and we have one 220MHz transceiver that isn't connected yet).
+We have fice transcievers (three dual band UHF/VHF, one HF/UHF/VHF, all Yaesu made; and we have one 220MHz transceiver).
 We have six runs of LMR-400 between the room and the roof along with two runs of CAT6 cable.
 On the roof, we have five Comet CX-333 antennas and one wire loop antenna for 40m.

-We also have a GOTA box with a power supply, a Yaesu 991, and a Yaesu FT500DM.
+We also have three GOTA boxes with a power supply, a Yaesu 991, and a Yaesu FT500DM.
 The GOTA box also has antennas - a buddipole and a CS-333 with tripod and mast.

 The radio room also has a few PCs with radio-related software installed (along with the standard campus software suite) ready to be used creatively.